 Associated with Warp Records, among other labels, Rustie is an acclaimed producer from the United Kingdom, whose style draws from hip-hop, electro, and '90s video games.
 Born Russell Whyte and hailing from Glasgow, Scotland, he initially garnered acclaim in 2007 with Jagz the Smack, a limited-edition five-track EP on Stuff Records.
 He followed suit with the 2008 single "Zig-Zag," which was included on DJ Mary Anne Hobbs' Wild Angels compilation the following year, shortly after the release of another EP, Bad Science, for Wireblock.
 Alongside his own output, he released high-profile remix work for the labels BPitch Control (Modeselektor's "Happy Birthday!"), Warp (Pivot's "In the Blood"), and Hyperdub (Zomby's "Spliff Dub"), collaborated with Joker ("Play Doe"), and also made a name for himself as a DJ.

-In November of 2015, Warp issued Rustie's third full-length, EVENIFUDONTBELIEVE, a surprise digital album that was announced mere days prior to its release.
-Initially planned as an EP, it was expanded to a full-length after Rustie had enough material for one.
-While the album lacked the guests of Green Language, several of its tracks were credited as "featuring Rustie," as the producer played guitar and other instruments on these songs. ~ Jason Birchmeier
+In November of 2015, Warp issued Rustie's third full-length, Evenifudon'tbelieve, a surprise album that was announced mere days before to its release.
+Initially planned as an EP, it was expanded to a full-length after Rustie found he had more than enough material.
+While the album lacked the guests of Green Language, several of its tracks were credited as "featuring Rustie," as the producer played guitar and other instruments on these songs.
+The album was given a limited vinyl issue in 2016. ~ Jason Birchmeier